 Key takeaways

-- Lenders often charge high interest rates, additional fees, and require short repayment terms.
+- Lenders often charge high interest rates, additional fees, and have short repayment terms to compensate for their risk.

-- Consider cheaper alternatives like using a co-signer or borrowing from a credit union.
+- Before choosing a no-credit-check loan, consider cheaper alternatives like using a co-signer or borrowing from a credit union.

-When you have bad credit, your borrowing options are limited.
+When you have less than ideal credit, your borrowing options are limited.
 Most lenders require a credit score of 690 or higher – in the good range.
-One thing to consider is a no credit check loan.
-Cash advance apps, buy now, pay later services, and specific online lenders let you borrow without looking at your score.
+One option you may be tempted to consider is a no-credit-check loan.
+These are loans that let you borrow without looking at your score.

-While these loans are easy to get, they are far from perfect.
+While no-credit-check loans are easy to get, they are far from perfect.
 Many are costly and have short repayment terms.
-Always compare loans and note the risks.
+Always note the risks and make sure you can repay the money before you borrow.

-Don’t discount alternative borrowing options.
+Better yet, don’t discount alternative borrowing options.
 Some lenders check credit but have remarkably lenient requirements.
-You may be able to find a cheaper alternative.
+Others offer loans specifically for less than ideal credit borrowers.
+You may be able to find a cheaper and safer alternative.

 Here’s what you need to know about borrowing without a credit check to get the best deal.